Do you really need professional business headshots? Your first answer might be “no”, but:

 - Don’t cut your face out of a group shot.

-About the photographer: Sue is a professional portrait photographer based in Harlow, Essex and whilst she specialises in baby and child portraiture, she can also photography your business portrait.
-Years of working with children has prepared her for working with grown ups too!
-Headshot packages start from £145 including one digital image.
+About the photographer: Sue is a professional portrait photographer based in Harlow, Essex and whilst she specialises in baby and child portraiture, she can also photograph your business portrait.
+Years of working with children has prepared her for working with grown-ups too!
 To book please call 01279 433392.
-Or you can visit the Sue Kennedy Photography website and follow Sue on Facebook or Instagram.
+Or you can visit the Sue Kennedy Photography website.

 If you enjoyed reading this blog ‘Business Portraits, Headshots, as a business-building tool’ please consider sharing it with your friends